Prompting Robot Teams with Natural Language: Evaluations

-We now focus on evaluating the advantage offered by a language-based initialization in a complex task that requires team cooperation in addition to a correctly sequenced automaton.
-The scenario we use is shown in \Cref{fig:e0_multiroom_evals}(left), where a team of three robots is initialized at random locations in an arena that is sub-divided into four `rooms'.
-Each of the leftmost three rooms has a switch that a robot needs to hit to open the rightmost wall, so that it can navigate to the adjacent room on the right and, ultimately, towards its corresponding goal.
-The team receives as language input not only the natural language description of the overall task, but we can also initialize each agent at a specific state of the RNN by providing a natural language description of its current sub-task.
-For example, the task may be stated as: ``Agents, unlock the first, second, and third switches in sequence, then advance to the objective room and reach the target.''
-An individual agent, however, may be further initialized with a sub-task such as: ``Head to the second trigger in the second room from the left.''
+We use the scenario shown in \Cref{fig:e0_multiroom_evals}(left), where a team of three robots is initialized at random locations in four rooms.
+Each of the first three rooms on the left has a switch that a robot can hit to gain passage into an adjacent room on the right, to ultimately reach its assigned goal (in the rightmost room).
+The team receives a natural language description of the overall task, for instance, \textit{``Robots, unlock the first, second, and third switches in sequence, then advance to the objective room and reach the target.''} Any individual robot may be further initialized with a sub-task as: \textit{``Head to the second trigger in the second room from the left.''}

+To ablate recurrence, we train a `Vanilla RL' baseline that only rewards the team when the robots navigate correctly to their goals, and has no reasoning or an explicit model for the sequence of sub-tasks.
+We separately ablate language and automata by training a `Tuned Rewards RL' baseline with a hand-crafted multi-stage reward that {explicitly decomposes the task.} This causes overfitting to a sequence of sub-tasks: the team cannot exploit semantic hints from language and will require a new reward structure for each new configuration. {All methods use a Graph-Attention GNN \cite{velivckovic2018graph} with a single head of dimensions $[64,256,256,4]$. }

-In \Cref{fig:e0_multiroom_evals} (middle), we see a comparison (averaged over $500$ runs) of our method against two candidate baselines: a vanilla RL approach that rewards the team when navigating towards the goals, and a reward-tuning RL approach, where we manually hand-craft a multi-stage reward so that each robot is first rewarded for hitting the switch and then for navigating to the adjacent room.
-Unsurprisingly, the vanilla RL performs well only in hitting the very first switch, after which, the successive rooms are never unlocked.
-The reward-tuned RL method performs much better, since the rewards are decomposed according to the stages in the task.
-This decomposition is manual, and thus laborious, error-prone, and infeasible to scale and apply different scenarios.
-Our proposed method sidesteps this exact problem by encoding the appropriate sub-tasks in the RNN, and delegating the sub-task switching to it.
-In other words, the automaton (RNN) handles the room and switch transition, which makes it easy for an RL policy to then complete only the relevant sub-task.
+In \Cref{fig:e0_multiroom_evals} (middle), we see a comparison (averaged over $500$ runs) of our method against these two candidate baselines. `Vanilla RL' performs well only in hitting the very first switch, after which, the successive rooms are never unlocked.
+The Tuned-Rewards RL method performs significantly better, since we already decompose rewards according to the stages in the task.
+This decomposition is manual, and thus laborious, error-prone, and infeasible to scale and apply to different scenarios.
+Our method sidesteps this problem by {encoding the appropriate sub-tasks in the RNN (rooms, switches)}, and delegating the sub-task switching to it.